Study: Alien Observers Might Use Tiny Interstellar Space Probes

-We’ve been hearing a lot of curious statements by scientists this year, things about living in the Matrix, and reptiles on Mars.
-And here we have a recent study that considers the possibility of miniature alien probes.
+We’ve been hearing a lot of curious statements by scientists this year, things about living in the Matrix, and even reptiles on Mars.
+Now, we have a recent study that considers the possibility of miniature alien probes.

 The study arrives courtesy astrophysicist Zaza Osmanov of the Free University of Tibilsi, Georgia, and was published in the International Journal of Astrobiology.
 Osmanov set out to provide a potential answer to the age-old Fermi paradox: In short, in a universe so expansive, why haven’t we found any aliens?

 Osmanov suggests that aliens might actually be right in front of us.
 But really, really tiny, and in the form of “self-reproducing extraterrestrial Von-Neumann micro scale robots.”
 To find them, we may need to adjust the way we search.
 From the abstract: